Java Clean Architecture Masterclass

 ./installers.cmd -Dintellij.build.incremental.compilation=true

-Tip: The installers.cmd is used to run OpenSourceCommunityInstallersBuildTarget from the command line.
-You may call it directly from IDEA, using run configuration Build IDEA Community Installers (current OS).
+The installers.cmd is used to run OpenSourceCommunityInstallersBuildTarget from the command line.
+You can also call it directly from IDEA, using run configuration Build IntelliJ IDEA Installers (current OS).

 Dockerized Build Environment